Who's who

 Non-voting members of the Board

-Ian is Interim Group Director of Corporate Affairs at NWUHG and has over 20 years' NHS executive leadership experience in roles covering corporate governance, risk management, communications and legal services.
+Ian is Interim Group Director of Governance at NWUHG and has over 20 years' NHS executive leadership experience in roles covering corporate governance, risk management, communications and legal services.
 He was previously Director of Corporate Affairs at Cambridge University Hospitals NHS Foundation Trust and, prior to that, Director of Corporate Affairs and Trust Secretary at Barts Health NHS Trust in East London for 14 years.
 Before joining the NHS, Ian worked at HM Treasury where he undertook a wide range of roles, including on health policy and funding.
 Ian's role at NWUGH is to lead the development of the Group arrangements for corporate governance and risk management.

-Ed Prosser-Snelling, Group Digital Director: appointed September 2025
+Ed Prosser-Snelling - Group Digital Director: appointed September 2025

 Dr Prosser-Snelling is Group Digital Director and an Obstetrics and Gynaecology Consultant who continues to work as an endometriosis surgeon.
 He is focused on improving the quality and accessibility of patient care through direct clinical practice and advancing digital health initiatives.